UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

 you still need to re-create the `DiskFM` object and load it (*ie*, you still need `diskFM` with `load_from_basis = True`).

-Finally, the dataset itself (input images) is not saved in the KL basis file.
-This means that if you load the KL basis, you still need to define dataset the exact same way you did to measure the KL basis.
-An error will raise if the dataset is very different (not the same PAs, number of images, Wls) but if you use very similar but different datasets the code will run but provide wrong forward models.
+In previous version, the dataset itself (input images) were not saved in the .h5 files, only the KL coeficients.
+This caused problems because you could run the same KL coefficients with slightly different datasets (for example the order of the frames were not identical) the code would run but provide wrong forward models.
+This has now beed solved and all the information necessary is saved inside the .h5 file, including intial frames and reduction paramters.

 Speeding up DiskFM